searel-lab/old_website/content/authors/dt/_index.md

 ---

 Diksha Tokas has completed her MSc in Botany (Honors) from Panjab University, Chandigarh, and joined the lab in 2019.
 Her basic interests include plant exploration and crop-weed ecology.
 Currently, she is working on agroecosystem dynamics and alterations in response to pesticides.

+*Research Title:* Evaluation of soil multifunctionality in the agro-ecosystems by using plant functional traits under biochar treatments